DaniAlRab/Prolific_2303_FlaskApp_With_Mysql/README.md

    INSERT INTO tested_devices (serial_number) VALUES ('SN67890');
    ```

-3. Create the `index.html` file in a `templates` folder within the project directory.
+3. Create the `index.html` file in the `templates/pages` folder within the project directory.

 4. Run the Flask application:
    ```bash